eudoxia0/eudoxia0.github.io/article/_posts/2022-06-26-introducing-austral.md

 _Simplicity_ means different things to different people.
 Some use it to mean familiarity, or ease of use, or even terseness.
-Simplicity here has a straightforward definition: it is the dual of [Kolmogorov complexity][kolmogorov], which is the amount of information it takes to describe a system.
+Simplicity here has a straightforward definition: it is the amount of information it takes to describe a system.

 Complex systems, with lots of moving parts that impinge on one another, cannot